skarph/PlanetBall/README.md

 	  Also fixed screen burn issue with balls, they now fade appropriately

-	  Fixed Phenonmenom where ball would rocket to high speeds when mouse clicked inside it
+	  Fixed Phenomenon where ball would rocket to high speeds when mouse clicked inside it

-	  Made collesion detection slightly smoother
+	  Made collision detection slightly smoother

-	  Offically in BETA :D (Shouldn't be long, just have to cobble together assets)
+	  Officially in BETA :D (Shouldn't be long, just have to cobble together assets)

-0.1.1: Added Rudementary Camera, fixed screen burning phenomenom
+0.1.1: Added Rudimentary Camera, fixed screen burning phenomenon

  |a: fixed compatibility with windows